Every Therapist-in-Training Thinks They're the One Who Won't Be Good Enough

 Everyone here gets it except me.

-And you think: They're going to be great at this.
+And you think: they're going to be great at this.
 I'm going to be the one who doesn't make it.

 The Secret Nobody Shares